georgizk/ims-release/docs/apispec.md

 Name | Type | Description
 -----|------|------------
-projectName | string | The unique projectName of the project that the release was created for chapter | integer | The integer number of the chapter the release contains groupName | string | "ims" checksum | string | The hex encoding of the sha256 checksum of the release's zip file version | integer | The release version number
+projectName | string | The unique projectName of the project that the release was created for chapter | string | The integer number of the chapter the release contains groupName | string | "ims" checksum | string | The hex encoding of the sha256 checksum of the release's zip file version | integer | The release version number